 One night, I heard a terrible sound as I opened the driver’s door.
 It was similar to how my B5.5 Passat’s door stop springs would creak as they began to rust.
 I went straight to the hinge and where I thought I might see similar springs on my Mk7, but there was none to be found.
 I exercised the door to see what could be rubbing.
 Sure enough, it was the main bolt for the door stop.
 I had read online about how these bolts either work their way loose or are simply not tight enough from the factory.
 I’m not sure what the consensus was, but I was familiar with the issue and hadn’t imagined that it could cause the sounds that I had heard.
 I happened to have a 10mm triple square socket lying around (no, it’s not a torx fitting) and probably turned that bolt a full turn before being able to apply any torque.
 I didn’t want to overtighten it, so I just made it snug, maybe 50 lb-ft.
 The passenger door was a little loose, too, maybe needing 1/8-turn.
 The rear doors were fine.

 I’ll starting checking these bolts every 10,000 miles.
 If I forget, at least now I know the symptoms when they start to loosen.
-[Edit: I forgot to check after 10,000 miles, but I did have to retighten the bolts just over six months later.]
+[Edit: I have learned that the torque spec for these bolts is 30 Nm.]